geirolz/secret/CONTRIBUTING.md

 ### Pull Requests

-We welcome pull requests for bug fixes, new features, or improvements to Toolkit.
+We welcome pull requests for bug fixes, new features, or improvements to Secret.
 To submit a pull request, please follow these guidelines:

-1. **Fork the Repository:** Start by forking the [Toolkit repository](https://github.com/geirolz/toolkit) to your GitHub account.
+1. **Fork the Repository:** Start by forking the [Secret repository](https://github.com/geirolz/secret) to your GitHub account.

 2. **Create a Branch:** Create a new branch in your forked repository to work on your changes.
 Use a descriptive name